UN Employee Tax Benefits and Requirements

 UN Joint Staff Pension Fund

-- Length of UN service
+- Length of UN service and contribution history

 - Type of distribution (lump sum vs. periodic payments)